ckadirt/Algonauts2025_Vault/03 Experiments/Window time variation/Developer kit features.md

 This experiment is using all the data expect the friends s6 to train and it's validation on the friends s6.
 ![[Pasted image 20250301094405.png]]

 ## Small subset
+This other experiment is using `wolf` for training and `life` for validation